nuuuwan/news_lk3_data/README.md

 The event, which was promoted as an 'Opening White Party,' stirred significant controversy due to its discriminatory nature.
 Organizers intended to implement a face control policy where entry would be restricted solely to individuals deemed fitting by bouncers based on their white skin, wealth, style, or demeanor.

-'Face control,' a term commonly used in upscale nightclubs, refers to the practice of regulating entry based on subjective assessments of individuals' appearances and social status.Announcing the cancellation on Instagram, the organizers cited escalating concerns about racism as the primary reason behind their decision.
+'Face control,' a term commonly used in upscale nightclubs, refers to the practice of regulating entry based on subjective assessments of individuals' appearances and social status.

+Announcing the cancellation on Instagram, the organizers cited escalating concerns about racism as the primary reason behind their decision.
 In a post, they expressed regret for the hurt feelings caused by the event's concept and apologized to those offended by the idea.

 ...